-If a Windows UAC dialog referring to cmd.exe appears, click Yes to allow the command prompt to run as Administrator and thus to continue.
+If a Windows UAC dialog referring to \mathtt{cmd} . \mathtt{exe} appears, click \mathtt{Yes} to allow the command prompt to run as Administrator and thus to continue.
 You should now have a command prompt window open on your desktop, running a session with Administrator privileges.

 To install the MySQL Cluster Manager agent as a service, we use the SC CREATE command.
-This command allows us to specify a name for the service (for use with SC START and SC STOP or NET START and NET STOP commands), a display name (to be shown in the Service Manager), a startup mode (automatic or manual start), and a path to the executable to be run as a service.
-(Use mcmd-svc.exe rather than mcmd.exe as the executable.)
-The path must also include any arguments needed by the program; in the case of MySQL Cluster Manager, mcmd-svc.exe must be told where to find its configuration file using the --defaults-file option.
-Both of these paths must be absolute.
+This command allows us to specify a name for the service (for use with SC START and SC STOP or NET START and NET STOP commands), a display name (to be shown in the Service Manager), a startup

 Installation of the MySQL Cluster Manager agent as a service is recommended.
-However, you should not install MySQL Cluster processes (ndb\mgmd.exe, ndbd.exe, ndbmtd.exe, mysqld.exe) as services on Windows hosts to be used as MySQL Cluster nodes under management by MySQL Cluster Manager, since the MySQL Cluster Manager agent itself controls MySQL Cluster nodes independently of the Windows Service Manager.
+However, you should not install MySQL Cluster processes (ndb_mgmd.exe, ndbd.exe, ndbmtd.exe, mysqld.exe) as services on Windows hosts to be used as MySQL Cluster nodes under management by MySQL Cluster Manager, since the MySQL Cluster Manager agent itself controls MySQL Cluster nodes independently of the Windows Service Manager.